Glossary of Terms

 A sexual relationship between members of the university community is prohibited if it is influenced by any form of fear or coercion, such that it causes one party to believe that they must submit to unwelcome sexual conduct in order to accept or continue employment, achieve an employment or educational benefit, or participate in a program or activity.
 A sexual relationship is prohibited between individuals where a power differential would imply or raise the inference of exploitation or raise the inference that an educational or employment decision will be based on whether or not there is submission to coerced sexual conduct.
 The university prohibits sexual relationships between faculty members and students in their classes or under their supervision, e.g., teaching or graduate assistants.
 See university Policy 1340.

-Preponderance of the evidence is the standard of proof that is used to make determination for violations of Policy 1340 and 1346 in student and employee adjudication processes.
-Preponderance of the evidence means that there is a greater than fifty-percent likelihood that a respondent violated policy.
+Preponderance of the evidence will be the standard of proof used to make determinations for all alleged policy violations of sexual harassment for both the student and employee processes.
+Preponderance of the evidence means that there is greater than a fifty-percent likelihood that the respondent violated the policy.

-The respondent is the individual who is described as having directly caused the harm that is alleged in a report or formal complaint received by the Title IX Office.
-In general the Title IX Office will only make initial contact with respondents if the complainant has requested a supportive measure that involves the respondent, such as a two-way supportive measure no contact order, or if the complainant has filed a formal complaint.
-For more information refer to Policy 1340 and 1346.
-The Title IX Office presumes that no policy violation has occurred unless proven otherwise by a preponderance of the evidence as a result of an adjudication process.
+A respondent is a person who has been reported to be the perpetrator of conduct that could constitute sexual misconduct or Title IX sexual harassment.
+In general the Title IX Office will only make initial contact with respondents if the complainant has requested a supportive measure that involves the respondent, such as but not limited to a two-way no-contact order, or if the complainant has filed a formal complaint.
+For more information refer to Policy 1340 and Policy 1346.
+The Title IX Office presumes that no policy violation has occurred unless proven otherwise by a preponderance of the evidence at the conclusion of an adjudication process.

-Retaliation is intimidation, interference, threats, coercion, or discrimination against any individual for the purpose of interfering with any right or privilege under Policy 1340 or Policy 1346, or because the individual has made a report or formal complaint, or has participated or refused to participate in a formal complaint or other matter that would fall under Policy 1340 or 1346.
+Retaliation is Intimidation, interference, threats, coercion, or discrimination against any individual for the purpose of interfering with any right or privilege under this policy, or because the individual has made a report or complaint, or has participated or refused to participate in any manner under this policy, constitutes retaliation.
+Retaliation also includes bringing charges against an individual for code of conduct violations that do not involve sex discrimination or sexual harassment, but arise out of the same facts or circumstances as a report or complaint of sex discrimination, or a report or formal complaint of sexual harassment, for the purpose of interfering with any right or privilege under Policy 1340 or 1346.

 A sexual act committed against another person without consent.
-Sexual assault includes any of the following offenses:
+For purposes of this policy, sexual assault includes any of the following offenses:

 Taking sexual advantage of another person without that individual’s consent.
 Examples include, but are not limited to, prostituting another person; causing or attempting to cause the incapacitation of another person for a sexual purpose; recording, photographing, creating, or transmitting sexual utterances, sounds, or images, whether real or fake, of another person without that person’s consent; allowing a third party to observe sexual activity without the consent of the participants; knowingly transmitting sexually transmitted infections or other diseases without the knowledge of the person’s sexual partner; inducing another to expose their body for sexual purposes; intentionally altering, removing, or sabotaging contraceptive or prophylactic measures without the knowledge of the other party, including but not limited to condoms and/or birth control measures; and viewing another person’s sexual activity, intimate body parts, or nakedness in a place where that person would have a reasonable expectation of privacy without that person’s consent.
 See university Policy 1340.